Maintaining Your Audience

 There are a ton of ways to get followers involved and engaged:

 Ask them questions.
-What’s their favourite comic and why?
-What do they think about X?
+What’s their favourite character in your comic and why?
+What do they think about the latest page of your webcomic?
+What are their predictions for the next chapter of your story?
 Try to address as many replies as possible.
 Remember you want your followers to feel like they can actually connect with you.
-If you can, see if you can find a way to reward replies somehow.

-Have them vote on things.
-This could be about anything really but better if you can make it about your comic.
-You also want that vote to have a visible impact if possible.
-When I first started out I had my email list vote on their favourite design for the logo of my comic and I now feature the chosen design at the top of each email as a constant reminder of their participation.
+To take that a step further, you can poll your followers regarding design decisions for your comic.
+This could be about anything really.
+Character and costume design, location names… Ideally you want people’s vote to have a visible impact for those you’re polling.
+When I first started out, I had my email list vote on their favourite design for the logo of my comic, and I now feature the chosen design at the top of each email as a constant reminder of their participation.
+That said, some artists prefer to keep the design process to themselves, leaving it a surprise for readers, which is totally fine as well.

 You also want to make it as easy as possible for people to get involved.
-The more they have to navigate through web pages or type long responses, the less incentive there is to participate.
+If you’re sending something out to your followers, the more they have to navigate through web pages, or type long responses, the less incentive there is to participate.
 Each additional step you require will result in a drop off in responses.
 The best example I’ve seen as of late is the Twitter polls.
 Lots of big name creators are creating simple polls that get great engagement because they require only a single click to complete.

 Another major factor in maintaining an audience is consistency of tone and content.

 People follow things for a specific reason.
-If someone follows you because you posted an amazing painting, they’re going to expect you to post more paintings in the future.
+If someone follows you because you posted an amazing painting of a frog queen, they’re going to expect similar content from you in the future.

 Your audience may start off broad, but as people begin to understand the type of content you post about, their expectations will narrow and you’ll begin to gain a more specific following.